 How do I obtain these?

-Please note bookings made via the Hovertravel Website can only be refunded by email application to email@example.com giving booking reference number(s) and a contact telephone number for one of our team to give you a call on.
+Please note bookings made via the Hovertravel Website can only be refunded by email application to firstname.lastname@example.org giving booking reference number(s) and a contact telephone number for one of our team to give you a call on.
 Please note we can only refund on to the card that the payment was originally made on.

 There is no need to complete a claim form, and our cashiers at Ryde and Southsea will be pleased to assist you with your enquiry.
 Please be aware our Cashiers may be busy at times of cancellation and we therefore allow up to 28 days for you to claim.
 We would like to take this opportunity to apologise for any inconvenience caused.